mui/mui-x/docs/src/pages/components/data-grid/columns/columns.md

 {{"demo": "pages/components/data-grid/columns/BasicColumnsGrid.js"}}

-By default, the columns are positioned in the grid according to the order the `ColDef` are specified in the grid.
+By default, columns are ordered according to the order they are included in the `columns` array.

 ## Column headers

-You can configure the rendering of the headers with:
+You can configure the headers with:

 - `headerName`: The title of the column rendered in the column header cell.
 - `description`: The description of the column rendered as tooltip if the column header name is not fully displayed.
-- `hide`: Toggle the visibility of a column.
+- `hide`: Hide the column.

 {{"demo": "pages/components/data-grid/columns/HeaderColumnsGrid.js"}}

-For more advanced configuration of the header, go to the [rendering section](/components/data-grid/rendering/#header-cell) of the documentation.
+For more advanced header configuration, go to the [rendering section](/components/data-grid/rendering/#header-cell).

 ## Column width

-By default, the column have a width of 100 pixels.
+By default, the columns have a width of 100 pixels.
-This is an arbirary value easy to remember.
+This is an arbitrary, easy to remember value.
 To change the width of a column, use the `width` property available in `ColDef`.

 {{"demo": "pages/components/data-grid/columns/ColumnWidthGrid.js"}}